In Depth Baby Product Reviews Led by a Pediatrician

 Available Flange Sizes 21mm, 25mm, 30.5mm, 36mm

-Manual pumps might be physically demanding for users with physical limits.
+Manual pumps might be physically demanding for users with physical limitations.
 Our tester reports, “I only got a small amount expressed with each pump; it was exhausting.”
 Also, it only pumps one breast at a time, so it takes longer to express both breasts.
 An electric pump, like the Spectra S1 Plus, is better for building milk supply and daily use.
-It boasts a pressuring reading of 270 mmHG, expressing 0.55 oz/min in our tests.
+It boasts expressing 0.55 oz/min in our tests.
 Overall, the Lansinoh is excellent for a silent manual pump.
 It is a helpful tool for moms who need a simple solution; as one tester said, “I liked getting relief from engorged breasts without setting up the electric pump.

 Read more: Lansinoh Manual Breast Pump review